 This section explains the impact of various laws and regulations on the material.
 EPA is the U.S. Environmental Protection Agency.
 NIOSH is the National Institute of Occupational Safety and Health, which is the research arm of the U.S. Occupational Safety and Health Administration (OSHA).
 WHMIS is the Canadian Workplace Hazardous Materials Information System.
-DOT and TC are the U.S. Department of Transportation and the Superfund Amendments Transport Canada, respectively. and Reauthorization Act (SARA); the Canadian Domestic/Non-Domestic Substances List (DSL/NDSL); the U.S. Toxic Substance Control Act (TSCA); Marine Pollutant status according to the DOT; the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund); and various state regulations.
+DOT and TC are the U.S. Department of Transportation and the Transport Canada, respectively.
+Superfund Amendments and Reauthorization Act (SARA); the Canadian Domestic/Non-Domestic Substances List (DSL/NDSL); the U.S. Toxic Substance Control Act (TSCA); Marine Pollutant status according to the DOT; the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA or Superfund); and various state regulations.
 This section also includes information on the precautionary warnings which appear on the material's package label.
 OSHA - U.S. Occupational Safety and Health Administration.
-EUROPEAN: EU is the European Union (formerly known as the EEC, European Economic Community).
-EINECS: This the European Inventory of Now-Existing Chemical Substances.
-The ADR is the European Agreement Concerning the International Carriage of Dangerous Goods by Road and the RID are the International Regulations Concerning the Carriage of Dangerous Goods by Rail.
-AUSTRALIAN: AICS is the Australian Inventory of Chemical Substances.
-NOHSC: NATIONAL OCCUPATIONAL HEALTH & SAFETY CODE.